blin00/bfjit/README.md

  * Only works on x64 systems - in particular, only tested on Windows (cygwin gcc) and Linux
  * Fixed tape size: out of bounds will lead to bad things happening
  * EOF on getchar sets cell to 0
- * Generated code is not optimized at all